Brill-Noether theory for cyclic covers: Abstract

 \section{Abstract}

 \no We recall that the Brill-Noether Theorem gives necessary and sufficient conditions for the existence of a $\grd$.
-Here we consider a general n-fold, \etale, cyclic cover $p:\tilde{C} \to C$ of a curve $C$ of genus g and investigate for which numbers $r,d$ a $\grd$ exists on $\tC$.
-For $r=1$ this is asking for the gonality of $\tC$.
+Here we consider a general $n$-fold, \etale, cyclic cover $p:\tC \to C$ of a curve $C$ of genus g and investigate for which numbers $r,d$ a $\grd$ exists on $\tC$.
+For $r=1$ this means computing the gonality of $\tC$.
 Using degeneration to a special singular example (containing a Castelnuovo canonical curve) and the theory of limit linear series for tree-like curves we show that the Pl\"ucker formula yields a necessary condition for the existence of a $\grd$ which is only slightly weaker than the sufficient condition given by the results of Laksov and Kleimann \cite{kl}, for all $n,r,d$.